hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 of the Rishis, our forefathers, and you have to believe them if you want to become a Hindu.
-You may even believe the most peculiar ideas about the Godhead, but if you deny the authority of the Vedas, you are a Nâstika.
+You may even believe the most peculiar ideas about the Godhead, but if you deny the authority of the Vedas, you are a Nāstika.
 Therein lies the difference between the scriptures of the Christians or the Buddhists and ours; theirs are all Puranas, and not scriptures, because they describe the history of the deluge, and the history of kings and reigning families, and record the lives of great